Thabo2023/Automated-Data-Upload-to-a-Database/README.md

 # Automated-Data-Upload-to-a-Database
-The scripts here are used to upload tons of data files to a datbase called Tiledb.
+The scripts here are used to upload tons of data files to a datbase called TileDB.
 This also includes a code tha converts csv to txt files which is the format required on Tiledb.